 - Single Venue Transactions

 If there is only one possible venue where the trade/order may be executed.

 - Specific Instructions

 If we have accepted specific instructions from you in relation to venue, broker for execution, timeframe or price, we are not obliged to provide best execution to the extent of the specific instruction.
 We will retain any discretion over other aspects of the execution.

 - Unwinding of a Position

 If we are required to unwind a position for you, we are not bound by best execution but we will act professionally and responsibly and with due care in unwinding any such position.

 Monitoring and Review of our Trade and Order Execution Policy

 We periodically monitor our Trade and Order Execution Policy in order to assess the effectiveness of such a policy.
 We assess our available trading venues and trading arrangements in order to determine whether we are able to achieve best execution on a consistent basis.
 Should there be any material changes to our Trade and Order Execution Policy, we will notify you as soon as reasonably practicable.

-If you have any further questions on our Trade and Order Execution Policy, please contact our Customer Services department.
+If you have any further question on our Trade and Order Execution Policy, please contact our Customer Services department.